Overview

 Causes

 Certain personality traits, such as impulsiveness and motivation to seek rewards, have also been linked to IGD.
 Individuals with these traits may be more prone to gaming addiction due to the immediate gratification they experience from the games.
-In addition, the social aspect of online gaming can appeal to some people who experience challenges forming and maintaining relationships, which may lead to an increased risk of IGD.
+In addition, the social aspect of online gaming can appeal to some people who experience challenges forming and maintaining relationships, which may lead to an increased risk of internet gaming disorder.

 • Male gender